carlmontanari/scrapli/docs/api_docs/logging.md

             mode: file mode
             encoding: encoding to use for file
             delay: actually not sure what this is for :)
-            errors: string of how to handle errors (see builtins.open)

         Returns:
             None